Smart Package Sorting – Add Intelligence to Your Warehouse

 The key pain points addressed by the solution can be summarized as Consistency, Efficiency, and Transparency.
 Locus Solution, which automates the dispatch process, ensures that the planning output is not linked to a person, ensuring the most optimum quality at each distribution centre or warehouse, leading to consistent results.

-To know more and understand how Auto-sortation can help enhance your business, reach out to us for a personalised demo.
+To know more and understand how automated parcel sorting solutions can help enhance your business, reach out to us for a personalised demo.

 Finally, India seems to be taking strides forward in order to roll-out the hugely anticipated goods and services tax, or GST, by the self-set deadline of 1st July, 2017.
 Experts have not shied away from terming the new sales tax regime as the most significant economic reform since the economic liberalisation led by Mr. Singh […]Read more

 No more late appointments, no haggling, a pleasant service experience, and a satisfied customer!
 “Starting all over again is not that bad, because then you get another chance to make things right”.
 Poignant, sure, but if the same was being said of service fulfilment, be assured that the panic siren would go out of control […]Read more